landonb/sh-logger/README.md

 # `sh-logger`

-Python-esque loggers (and log levels) for the shell.
+POSIX-compliant, Python-esque loggers (and log levels) for the shell.

 *Enrich your command line!*